mahdidavoodi7/rock-paper-scissors/README.md

             return 0
 ```
 ## DataBase
-you must have a mysql database and a username and a ** table named players **
+you must have a mysql database and a username and a
+**table named players**

-here is an example use of database
+here is an example for using database
 ```python
 conn = mysql.connector.connect(host='localhost',
                                        database='DataBase',